-For the three months ended February 28,2019, share-based payments expense of \$Nil (2018: \$Nil) was charged to the statement of income (loss) and comprehensive income (loss) and \$Nil (2018 - \$Nil) was charged to exploration and evaluation assets.
+For the three months ended February 29, 2020, share-based payments expense of \$nil (2019- \$Nil) was charged to the consolidated statement of loss and comprehensive loss and \$Nil (2019 - \$Nil) was charged to exploration and evaluation assets.
+There were no options issued during the period.
 The assumptions used to fair value the options were a risk-free rate of 0.5%, expected volatility of 139% (based on actual historical volatility), expected life of 5 years, and a dividend yield of 0%.